pisco-de-luz/Social-Project/README.md

 As night fell, the homeowners, Waldy and Mira, could not believe they finally had light in their home.<br>With tears in her eyes, Mira said, "André, you have fulfilled my life's dream".

+After this moment, seeing the transformation that this simple kit made in their lives, André realized that he could not stop this project.

 It is priceless to see their happiness as they sit down to dinner for the first time without oil lamps.</p>
 <img src="https://github.com/pisco-de-luz/Social-Project/blob/ea7a84d063df0c2fbbd68a75a4710d88a5785165/images/Waldy-family-first-dinner.gif" height="300">